 The survey was conducted by Discovery Education under its national research arm and commissioned by USADA.
 The study’s purpose is to understand: the values sport should reinforce versus those it actually does, beliefs about issues/challenges facing sport today, participation levels in sport nationally, why people begin playing and why they stop, what drives the pressure to cheat, the impact of the emphasis on winning, the responsibility sport figures have as role models, and whether sport is meeting society’s expectations.

-The full research report will appear in the April issue of the Journal of Coaching Education, published by the National Association for Sports and Physical Education (NASPE) at www.aahperd.org/naspe.
+The full research report will appear in the April issue of the Journal of Coaching Education, published by the National Association for Sports and Physical Education (NASPE).

-The Executive Summary of the report can be found on USADA’s website at www.USADA.org/outreach-research.
+The full report can be found on TrueSport’s website here.